By ProFellow Founder, Dr. Vicki Johnson

 Success story #1: Multiple candidates gain entrance to fully funded Ph.D. and master’s programs

-Several participants of Fully Funded joined because they felt they didn’t have insider knowledge on how to compete for top graduate programs, especially for one who was the first in her family to attend college, one who is a recent U.S. immigrant, and two who are over the age of 40.
-These Fully Funded students shared that the most eye-opening part of my program was the module that discussed how to contact and network with faculty members, an important but little-known step in the admissions process.
-By applying what they learned in Fully Funded about networking, they achieved two goals: 1) they each found several fully funded PhD programs to apply to through identifying faculty in their research areas who taught in those programs and 2) they developed relationships with those faculty, which strengthened their candidacy and likely had a significant role in their acceptance offers.
+Several participants of the Fully Funded Course and Mentorship Program joined because they felt they didn’t have insider knowledge on how to compete for top graduate programs, especially for one who was the first in her family to attend college, one who is a recent U.S. immigrant, and two who are over the age of 40.
+These Fully Funded Course students shared that the most eye-opening part of my program was the module that discussed how to contact and network with faculty members, an important but little-known step in the admissions process.
+By applying what they learned in the Fully Funded Course about networking, they achieved two goals: 1) they each found several fully funded PhD programs to apply to through identifying faculty in their research areas who taught in those programs and 2) they developed relationships with those faculty, which strengthened their candidacy and likely had a significant role in their acceptance offers.

 Other important elements these students included in their successful applications was a clearly defined career goal, the fine details of their previous research experience, and specific examples of how they would capitalize on the programs’ unique benefits.
 So far, one received PhD offers with full funding from Cornell University, the University of Florida and University of California Irvine.
 Another received 2 PhD finalist interviews and so far has been offered a full funding package to attend the University of California San Francisco.
 Another student received a PhD offer from the University of York and an MA offer from the University of Manchester (both in the UK).
 And one 50-year old candidate gained entrance to a top MFA program in Creative Writing.
 There are others!
-These are just a few success stories of Fully Funded students gaining entrance to highly competitive graduate programs, most with full funding offers.
+These are just a few success stories Fully Funded Course students gaining entrance to highly competitive graduate programs, most with full funding offers.
+(See new Fully Funded Course Testimonials here)

 Success story #2: Recent graduate with wavering confidence wins a Pickering Fellowship, a full funding award for her dream Master’s program